Vaishakh-K/Vaishakh-K.github.io/_pages/cv.md

 * **Indian Institute of Technology Bombay : _Aug 2016 - Dec 2016_**
   * _**Research Intern**_
-    * Designed and developed an Information Retrieval System for Hindi capable of handling poorly articulated queries
+    * Designed and developed an Information Retrieval System for Hindi capable of handling poorly articulated queries.
     * Designed a hierarchical weighted taxonomy for the Hindi language and integrated it with the IR System.

 * **Intuit : _May 2016 - Jul 2016_**
   * _**Software Engineering Intern**_
-    * Automated multi-threaded data synchronization workflow in QuickBooks Desktop using C# NUnit framework to bring down the testing time from 3 days to 1 hour
+    * Automated multi-threaded data synchronization workflow in QuickBooks Desktop using C# NUnit framework to bring down the testing time from 3 days to 1 hour.

 Skills
 ======